VIDA-NYU/d3m_interface/docs/source/installation.rst

 ::

      $ pip install d3m-common-primitives d3m-sklearn-wrap dsbox-corex dsbox-primitives sri-d3m

-If you have issues with the installation of 'opencv-python-headless' (dependency of d3m-common-primitives).
-We would recommend you to install it directly from its `Python wheels <https://pypi.org/project/opencv-python-headless/4.5.4.58/#files>`__.

 Currently, this option only has support for classification and regression tabular problems.
 It works with Python 3.8